 For cold climates, you’ll want to choose windows that have wood, vinyl, fiberglass, or composite frames.
 Wood with vinyl cladding is ideal since it will hold heat best and the vinyl will protect the wood.
 Vinyl and fiberglass frames are also great, but fiberglass can be more expensive than vinyl and wood.
 Whatever material you choose, skip the aluminum window frames.
 Since aluminum doesn’t hold heat very well, it’s the worst choice for cold climates.

-Double and triple pane windows can be insulated with argon or krypton, both of which are dense gasses, making them a better insulator than air.
+Double and triple-pane windows can be insulated with argon or krypton, both of which are dense gasses, making them a better insulator than air.
 At Window World of Connecticut, we use argon.
-It is a odorless, nonreactive gas that is extremely high density and low thermal conductivity.
-All of this results in superior insulation for year round comfort.
+It is an odorless, nonreactive gas that is extremely high density and low thermal conductivity.
+All of this results in superior insulation for year-round comfort.

-In addition, choose windows with a very low U-factor and relatively high solar-gain coefficient (SHGC), particularly if you live in any of the cold climate, northern regions listed below.
+Choose windows with a very low U-factor and a relatively high solar-gain coefficient (SHGC), especially if you live in a climate with cold winters like New England.

 U-factor and SHGC are energy performance ratings that measure a variety of factors.
 Here is what these mean and what to look for when you’re shopping for new windows: